rweigel/phys305/flux.md

 ### Example

 The particles shown as dots travel at a velocity of 1 m/s to the right.
-What is $\dot{N}$, the number of particles pass the X in one second?
+What is $\dot{N}$, the number of particles that pass the X in one second?

 <img src="figures/Flux-0D-1.svg"/>